defenseunicorns/uds-cli/docs/runner.md

 - `sensitive`: boolean value indicating if a variable should be visible in output
 - `default`: default value of a variable
-  - If a default is not specified for a variable, the UDS runner will look at your environment variables for a match prefixed with `UDS_`.
-In the example above, if `FOO` did not have a default, and you have an environment variable `UDS_FOO=bar`, the default would get set to `bar`.
+  - In the example above, if `FOO` did not have a default, and you have an environment variable `UDS_FOO=bar`, the default would get set to `bar`.

 ### Environment Variables